theroyalwhee0/trot/README.md

 ## Trotfile format.
+See [Trotfile.format.md](./Trotfile.format.md) for documentation on the Trotfile.toml format.

+Trot also supports Trotfile.json files using the same structure as .toml files.

-See the examples/ folder for example usage.
+See the [examples/](./examples/) folder for example usage.

 ## Debugging.